julie-ng/newtonjs-talk-slides/slides/1-intro/3-bffs.md

 <img src="./images/intro/graph-3-bffs.png" alt="Introducing backends for frontends" class="img-center">

 Note:
-- Internet and our App continues to grow.
-Too big for 1 server
+- Internet, Apps continues to grow.
-- Split business domains into multiple downstream services
+- Too big for 1 server -> Split into **microservices**

-**Frontends:**
-- don’t want to talk to 3 different services
+- Frontends are needy -> talk to 1 BFFs, instead of multiple services
-- have diff. requirements (many vs. fewer API calls)

-**Backends**
-- now distinct gatekeepers of state for distinct mediums

-- Downstream services -> Opening a can of worms
+**So what do Microservices look like?**